Who are the pieces named after?

 How do you price your pieces?

-Natalie McMillan Jewelry strives to provide fair and honest pricing on all pieces.
+Natalie McMillan provides fair and honest pricing on all pieces.
 Prices are reflective of keeping costs as low as possible, without ever sacrificing quality.
 Beyond that, Natalie McMillan maintains ethical and sustainable practices, as well as designing and creating every piece of jewelry within the United States.
-Manufacturing in the US (as opposed to overseas) does bring costs up a bit, but supporting the local and national economy aligns more with Natalie McMillan Jewelry's values, and so we will continue to do so.
-While fine jewelry is typically retailed close to a 10x retail markup, Natalie McMillan Jewelry gets around that markup by offering pieces direct to consumer.
+Manufacturing in the US (as opposed to overseas) does bring costs up a bit, but supporting the local and national economy aligns more with Natalie McMillan's values, and so we will continue to do so.
+While fine jewelry is typically retailed close to a 10x retail markup, Natalie McMillan gets around that markup by offering pieces direct to consumer.
 That way, Natalie McMillan customers are able to purchase beautiful, handcrafted, consciously made luxury pieces at a more accessible price point.